jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 1. Messiah killed
 2. Temple being destroyed

 There is a plethora of evidence for both points (1) and (2).
 For Daniel's prophecy of *Messiah killed*, we have very detailed accounts of this prophecy's fulfillment within the gospel accounts from Matthew, Mark, Luke, and John.
-However, there are many extrabiblical accounts of His death as well.
-Two of which come from Tacitus and Lucian.
+However, why use the Bible when we can use extrabiblical resources?
+Something that the Book of Mormon certainly doesn't have.
+Two of these extrabiblical resources come from Tacitus and Lucian.
 They are quoted as to say:

 > "*Nero fastened the guilt ... on a class hated for their abominations, called Christians by the populace.
 Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of ...
 Pontius Pilatus, and a most mischievous superstition, thus checked for the moment, again broke out not only in Judaea, the first source of the evil, but even in Rome....* -- Tacitus"

 > "*The Christians ... worship a man to this day – the distinguished personage who introduced their novel rites, and was crucified on that account....
 [It] was impressed on them by their original lawgiver that they are all brothers, from the moment that they are converted, and deny the gods of Greece, and worship the crucified sage, and live after his laws.* -- Lucian"

 For the prophecy of *Temple being destroyed*, there are numerous sources proving the Romans destroyed the Jerusalem temple in 70 A.D.
+So much so that this point of history cannot be denied, refuted, or argued.
+The temple was destroyed.
 But what better way to view the prophecy fulfilled than seeing it right before our own eyes?

 ![temple-destroyed](/images/temple-destroyed.jpg)